Hope

-Hope is an optimistic state of mind that is based on an expectation of positive outcomes with respect to events and circumstances in one's own life, or the world at large.
+Hope is an optimistic state of mind that is based on an expectation of desirable outcomes with respect to events and circumstances in one's own life, or the world at large.
 As a verb, Merriam-Webster defines hope as "to expect with confidence" or "to cherish a desire with anticipation".

 Among its opposites are dejection, hopelessness, and despair.

 Hope finds expression through many dimensions of human life, including practical reasoning, the religious virtue of hope, legal doctrine, and literature, alongside cultural and mythological aspects.